-CPB/SCP (2011), Armoedesignalement 2011, Den Haag

-CBS (2012), Welvaart in Nederland.
-Inkomen, vermogen en bestedingen van huishoudens en personen, Den Haag

-Health

-Health Policy Score: 7 The hybrid professional market system for health care provision is no longer contested.
-A recent report by the Social and Economic Council of the Netherlands intends to strengthen outcome steering against input and throughput steering.
+CPB/SCP (2013), Armoedesignalement 2013, Den Haag CBS (2014), Welvaart in Nederland 2014.
+Inkomen, bestedingen en vermogen van huishoudens en personen, Den Haag Health Health Policy Score: 7 The hybrid professional market system for health care provision is no longer hotly contested, but this may change.
+A 2012 report by the Social and Economic Council of the Netherlands intends to strengthen outcome steering against input and throughput steering.
 A considerable expenditure rise in long-term care is expected and is of great concern to policymakers, as is an anticipated deficit in human capital.

-Relative satisfaction with the present health care system is based on the following evidence:

-Quality

-Mortality from cardiovascular diseases has continued to decrease.
+There are increasingly mixed feelings among policymakers about the privatization of the health care system.
+These mixed feelings are driven by the following developments: Quality Mortality from cardiovascular diseases for the first times since many years has slighly increased.
 While deaths from cancer were slightly up, preventive breast cancer screening for women is almost exhaustive.
-Average life expectancy is up; there are fewer heavy smokers and drinkers, and obesity seems to have stabilized.
+Average life expectancy (79.1 years for males, 82.8 for women) and perceived health remained the same; there are fewer heavy smokers and drinkers, and obesity seems to have stabilized.
 Patient satisfaction is high (between 7.7 and 7.9), especially among the elderly and lower-educated patients.
-Patient safety in hospitals, however, is a rising concern both for the general public and for the (underperforming) Health Inspectorate.

-Inclusiveness

-Inclusiveness is very high for the elderly in long-term health care, and drug prescriptions are much lower for high-income groups than for low-income groups.
+Patient safety in hospitals, however, is a rising concern both for the general public and for the Health Inspectorate.
+In 2014, the Borstlap Commission's report clearly revealed that the Health Inspectorate was not up to its regulatory and monitoring tasks.
+The Inspectorate's independence, information and personnel management was undermined by scandals; its organizational culture has proven resistant to criticism.
+Inclusiveness Inclusiveness is very high for the elderly in long-term health care, and drug prescriptions are much lower for high-income groups than for low-income groups.
 However, there is a glaring inequality that the health care system cannot repair: life expectancy for the rich is 7-8 years longer.
-In terms of healthy life years, the difference is actually 18 years.
+In terms of SGI 2015 | 15 Netherlands Report healthy life years, the difference is actually 18 years.
+Recent research also revealed considerable regional differences in chronic illnesses and high-burden diseases; differences in age composition and education only partially explain these differences.
+Cost Efficiency In the new System of Health Accounts, the Dutch spend 15.4% of GDP for health care, or €,535 per capita.

-Cost Efficiency

-In the new System of Health Accounts, the Dutch rank second only after the United States (11.9% and 17.4% of GDP for health care), followed closely by France and Germany.
 This is largely due to the relative amount spent on long-term care - hence the concern among policymakers.
-On the plus side, it should be mentioned that care costs in 2011 were at +3.2% - much lower than in the previous decade; the number of people employed in care was up +2.9%.
+On the plus side, it should be mentioned that care costs in 2012 were at +3.7% - lower than in the previous decade, but up again from 2010-2011; the number of people employed in care was less than in previous years.
 Labor productivity in health care rose by +0.6% annually - almost all in hospital care and none in long-term care.
 Private business profits for general practitioners, dentists and medical specialists in particular increased much more than general business profits.

-CPB Netherlands Bureau for Economic Policy Analysis "Health care reform in the Netherlands" Retrieved from http://www.cpb.nl/nl/org/homepages/rcmhd/reform_english.pdf (April 16th 2010)

-CBS (2012) Gezondheid en zorg in cijfers 2012, Den Haag

-CBS (2012), Welvarende mensen leven langer in goede gezondheid (www.
-Cbs.nl/nl-NL/menu/themas/gezondheid-welzijn/publicaties)

-SER (2012) Naar een kwalitatief goede, toegankelijke en betaalbare zorg, Advies 12/06, uitgebracht aan de Minister van Volksgezondheid, Welzijn en Sport

-Families
+Part of the costs for health are just transferred to individual patients.
+Even with obligatory health insurance, care and medicine costs up to €375 (€360 in 2012) are considered a patient's own risk.
+Another means of increasing patients' cost awareness is through increased transparency of health institutes (e.g. rankings with mortality and success rates for certain treatments per hospital).
+The struggle for cost efficiency leads to increased centralized power between health institutes' managers and insurance companies, frequently at the expense of health professionals.
+Citation: